 Step 1: Materials

-6 X 9 piece of 1/2 inch polyfoam (a dense foam will work as well.)
+- 6 X 9 piece of 1/2 inch polyfoam or reticulated foam (a.k.a. speaker foam)

 If you would like a different material for the body you can reduce your fleece purchase by 1/4 yard and get 1/4 yard of another material for the body.